riptano/ComboAMI/README.md

 Summary
 =======

-DataStax's Amazon Machine Image is the quickest way to get a DataStax Community or DataStax Enterprise cluster up and running on EC2.
+DataStax's Amazon Machine Image a quick way to test a DataStax Community or DataStax Enterprise cluster on EC2.

 Quickstart